Saturday, 20 April 2024

 Their appearance and confiding demeanour cannot fail but to enchant the average visitor and so it was today with our fellow passengers.
 The colourful bills so like a parrot and smart black and white dinner suit plumage proving irresistibly and perennially attractive.

-I looked at the Puffin and it regarded me in turn.Two beings that share this planet and both of us with an absolute right to exist here but occupying two very different worlds.Such a paradox.
+I looked at the Puffin and it regarded me in turn.Two beings that share this planet and both of us with an absolute right to exist here but occupying two very different worlds that neither will ever know.Such a paradox.

 We headed further south for Bempton in Yorkshire and Ako's, our favourite B and B where we have stayed before.
 Nearing our destination we had some time to spare so I asked Mark if he was interested in seeing some Red Grouse.
 A bird that is unknown in Oxfordshire haha!